Ertan Tombak: Slavia Sofia

+Cherno More return

+On 3 December 2025 he shockingy returned to Cherno More the news broke out before a match against Beroe Stara Zagora when it was announced that he is part of the squad.
+The manager of Cherno More Ilian Iiliev explained evreything about the transfer.
+He said that Tombak attended Cherno More's match against Levski Sofia despite the 3–1 loss something sparked in him and after that the first idea was Tombak to join in January but because of the lack of players in his position he joined early.
+He made his debut in a 2–1 against Beroe coming on in the 71st minute.

 International career

-Tombak was called-up for the Bulgaria U18 squad for the friendlies against Macedonia U18 on 9 and 11 May 2017.
+Tombak was called up for the Bulgaria U18 squad for the friendlies against Macedonia U18 on 9 and 11 May 2017.
 On 12 September 2017, he made his debut for Bulgaria U19 in a friendly against Bosnia and Herzegovina U19.
 He scored his first goal for the Bulgaria U21 national side on 17 November 2020, in the 3:0 home win over Estonia U21 in a UEFA European Championship qualifier.

 Tombak made his debut for the Bulgaria national team on 8 June 2024 in a friendly against Slovenia at the Stožice Stadium.
 He played the full game in a 1–1 draw.